 Password Control Tab

 The Password Control tab allows administrators to manage passwords and permissions for each user type.
-The image below represents the Password Control tab when Multi User Control is disabled.
+The image below represents the Password Control tab when Multi User Control is enabled.
 This tab displays a Password Control Chart, highlighted, which contains a list of every area in the software.